Sanjay1031/CapstoneProject/Design/DesignDoc.md

 ### 4.2.
 Out of Scope

-_Based on your problem description in Sections 1 and 2, are there any aspects you are not planning to solve?
-Do potential expansions or related problems occur to you that you want to explicitly say you are not worrying about now?
-Feel free to put anything here that you think your team can't accomplish in the unit, but would love to do with more time._

 * Displaying expenditure and budget information in a graphical representation
 * Rolling over remaining budget information for the next term
 * Calculating balance remaining in budget after expenses

 # 5. Proposed Architecture Overview

-_Describe broadly how you are proposing to solve for the requirements you described in Section 2.
-This may include class diagram(s) showing what components you are planning to build.
-You should argue why this architecture (organization of components) is reasonable.
-That is, why it represents a good data flow and a good separation of concerns.
-Where applicable, argue why this architecture satisfies the stated requirements._

 This initial iteration will provide the minimum viable product (MVP) including adding, retrieving, and updating an expense information for the user role.